c-bec-k/TitanfallGenesys/03-Titans.md

 #### Rocket Salvo

 The Rocket Salvo launches a rapid salvo of unguided rockets.
-Each <span class='symbols'>s</span> deals +2 damage, instead of +1.
+Each [SU] deals +2 damage, instead of +1.

 #### Slaved Warheads